Hours, Directions, and Parking

 Note to GPS users: please be sure to select 122 Arlington Street, Boston, 02116 as your destination.

-Street parking in the Bay Village and South End area is strictly reserved for Boston resident permit parking holders.
-There are limited metered spaces available on surrounding streets closer to the Boston Common, and Copley Square.
-There are two paid parking lots located next to the BCAE on Arlington Street.
-Prices vary from $12-$25 (subject to change without notice) and space is limited.
-There are also numerous paid lots and garages in the surrounding area.
-Find nearby parking online here: BCAE Parking Info
+Street parking in the Bay Village and South End area is reserved for Boston resident permit parking holders.
+There are limited metered spaces available on Arlington and surrounding streets closer to Columbus Ave, the Boston Common, and Copley Square.
+There are many private parking lots and garages on Arlington St., Stuart St., Columbus Ave., and surrounding streets and day and evening rates vary in cost from $12-$25 (subject to change without notice).

 Back to Top